New European Bauhaus Unlocked through Built4People (B4P)-endorsed Local Action

 The ACE will be responsible to provide enhanced policy-dialogue within the EU institutions and EU member states on security by design.
 The concept of ‘security by design’ (SBD) incorporates security features into the design and fabric of the building.
 Experts in the fields of SBD such as public authority planners, architects, designers, engineers as well as faith leaders will be providing support and training in seven pilot countries: France, Germany, Belgium, Hungary, Austria, the Netherlands and Denmark.
 National, regional and local training in these countries will be provided and include a focus on increasing collaboration and cooperation between security offices and leaders of places of worship with their wider communities and public authorities.

 One of the final results will be architectural and design best practice examples that the ACE will identify through a EU wide competition.
 These will be used to develop design guidelines improving security of religious sites and their associated public spaces for all congregants and visitors.

 For more informationSOAR website | Twitter page | Facebook page

-The project will provide solutions not only for renewable technologies, but also for recycling and reusing locally available resources and building materials from the existing building stock.
-It will develop proven deep renovation products further into circular renovation products with an emphasis on easy to install plug & play prefab solutions for building envelope elements and building services.
+The project provides solutions not only for renewable technologies but also for recycling and reusing locally available resources and building materials from the existing building stock.
+It develops proven deep renovation products further into circular renovation products with an emphasis on easy to install plug & play prefab solutions for building envelope elements and building services.

-The result will provide an attractive and understandable information of real total life-cycle performances for consumers and potential investors.
+The result provides an attractive and understandable information of real total life-cycle performances for consumers and potential investors.
 The solutions produced will be fully automated BIM controlled production processes and they will be tested and validated in seven demonstration cases in Estonia, Greece, Ireland, Italy, Netherlands, Slovenia, Spain.